segmentio/segment-docs/src/connections/destinations/catalog/scopeai/index.md

 {% include content/connection-modes.md %}

-1. From your Segment UI's Destinations page click on "Add Destination".
+1. From the Segment web app, click **Catalog**.
-2. Search for "ScopeAI" within the Destinations Catalog and confirm the Source you'd like to connect to.
+2. Search for "ScopeAI" in the Catalog, select it, and choose which of your sources to connect the destination to.
 3. In the Segment Settings UI under "API Key" place the Segment token that can be seen after clicking "Show Token" in the panel of the Segment integration you've  created in the [ScopeAI integrations page](https://www.getscopeai.com/integrations).
 If you haven't yet created a Segment integration on the ScopeAI app, follow these [instructions](http://help.getscopeai.com/integrations/integrating-with-segment) to create one.

 Data will only display when there are conversations imported into ScopeAI (these must be imported through separate integrations) that have a `userId` or `email` that match with the `userId` or `email` of Segment API calls.
 More information on this can be found [here](http://help.getscopeai.com/integrations/integrating-with-segment).